vglazer/csc488/README.md

 ## Getting Started
 `assignment1` doesn't have any runnable code. `assignment2` and `assignment345` are independent of each other, with the latter effectively superceding the former.

-cd into either `assignment2` or `assignment345/src`, then run `make && make test`
+Have a look at their individual READMEs for additional detail.